Special economic zone: Challenges

 SEZs do not differ from other facilities in industrializing economies.
 As with any technique administered used by a globalized economy there are oversights by actors that are not domestic.
 Transnational criminal organizations and terrorist groups have taken advantage of Special Economic Zones and their lack of regulations.

 SEZs also pose significant governance challenges.
 The preferential treatment granted to businesses within these zones can lead to regulatory arbitrage, where companies exploit differences in laws to their advantage, often at the expense of environmental and labor standards.
 This has sparked concerns about externalities, such as increased pollution and strained public resources, that extend beyond the boundaries of the SEZs.

 The United Nations Office on Drugs and Crime (UNODC) has raised concerns several times about Laos being used by organized crime to traffic drugs, precursor chemicals and other illicit commodities, that unregulated border casinos in the Mekong region including Kings Romans are being used to launder money.

 In Cambodia, the MDS Heng He Thmorda Special Economic Zone has been reported to house online crime syndicates involved in human trafficking and forced criminality.
 In the Philippines, raids have occurred in the Clark Freeport Zone, uncovering illegal online crime sites and rescuing hundreds of suspected human trafficking victims.
 Some border zones that have become deeply entwined with criminal activity have describes themselves as special economic zones, but in reality they have no such legal designation, such as the Yatai New City complex in Myawaddy, Myanmar.

+Despite these challenges, many SEZs continue to function as key drivers of economic development and demonstrate that these outcomes will vary with government policies, regulations, and local conditions.